 Rich earned his Private Pilot Certificate on his seventeenth birthday flying out of the same big red hangar that is home to McCall Mountain Canyon Flying Seminars today.

 “My summer jobs in college and off and on for a few years after were flying the Idaho Backcountry for commercial operators.
 Even during the many years after, as I was flying FAR 135 charters, FAR141 flight schools, Corporate and Airline, I always made time in the summer to get in some flying in Idaho.”
-Twelve years ago having moved to McCall full time, Rich began instructing for Lori and has been active each season on his days off from airline flying.
+19 years ago having moved to McCall full time, Rich began instructing for Lori and has been active each season on his days off from airline flying.

 “I still pinch myself sometimes; I am so grateful for the incredible opportunities I have had in aviation and I look forward to each new season of flying the backcountry”.